stomaras/Complete-x86-Assembly-/README.md

   - mov ds, @data => Mistake...
 Because Data is a Constant and indicate the position of the Data Segment in the RAM

   - Segment Registers: action only with Data Registers and with the variables.

+# Arrays with one dimension

+  # Introduction to arrays

+   - Each variable of the array has the size byte
+   - mov al, marks ... in the al variable we have the value of marks
+   - Array with one dimension are: A set of serial variables in the RAM has a shared name and size.